Equipment Under Construction ?

 forever to dry.
 For specialty malts I have steel enamel trays that I can put on my woodstove.

-My dream would be stainless steel lauter tun.
-But fabricating in stainless ??
+Part of my dream would have to be a stainless steel lauter tun.
+But fabricating in stainless steel?
+Over my head.